Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Treatment for pink eye depends on the cause.
 Viral pink eye usually resolves on its own within a week without medication.
 Bacterial pink eye may require antibiotic eye drops or ointment.
 Allergic conjunctivitis can be managed with antihistamines or anti-inflammatory medication.
 To relieve symptoms, warm or cool compresses can be applied to the eyes.

-See also Using Festive d Eye Drops - Proper Application, Benefits, and Precautions
+See also Ultimate Guide to Using Genteal Eye Drops with Contacts - Benefits, Tips, and Side Effects

 Prevention of Pink Eye